eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 #### Get to know the Portal

-Perform first login and send out an invite to a company to join the network (SMTP account required to be configured in custom values.yaml file).
+Perform first login and send out an invitation to a company to join the network (SMTP account required to be configured in custom values.yaml file).

 Make sure to accept the risk of the self-signed certificates for the following hosts using the continue option:
 - [centralidp.tx.test/auth/](https://centralidp.tx.test/auth/)